-The Passport Max 2 is no different than the original when it comes to size.
+The Passport Max 2 is no different than the original or its limited edition (reviewed here) when it comes to size.
 It still feels large and bulky, with dimensions pegged at 1.3” x 3.2” x 5.3”.
-It also bears quite a weight at 9.6 ounces.
+It also bears quite a weight of 9.6 ounces.
 These, however, are not indicative of the ease of use and installation of the radar detector.

 Passport Max 2 is pretty sleek with its black case and silver accents, but the location of the buttons and the indicators on the display take the most of our attention because of its intuitive design.
 The detectors are positioned in front while the display is at the rear, which is the side that is facing the driver.